-UK job vacancies fall for ninth time in a row
+More people looking for work as vacancies fall

 The latest earnings figures also showed that pay continued to lag rising prices.

-Annual growth in regular pay, which excludes bonuses, was 6.6% between December and February.
+Annual growth in regular pay, which excludes bonuses, was 6.6% between December and February, the Office for National Statistics (ONS) said.

-However, when taking into account the rate of price increases - which is running at a near 40-year high - regular pay fell by 2.3%, the ONS said.
+However, when taking into account the rate of price increases - which is running at its highest for nearly 40 years - regular pay fell by 2.3%.

-The unemployment rate rose to 3.8% in the three months to February, up from 3.7% in the previous three months.
+The ONS figures showed that the employment rate edged up to 75.8% in the three months to February.
+In the same period, the unemployment rate rose to 3.8%, up from 3.7% in the previous three months.

-The ONS figures also showed that 348,000 working days were lost to strike action in February, up from 210,000 in January, with the majority of strikes in the education sector.
+Job vacancies fell for the ninth time in a row with companies blaming economic pressures for holding back on hiring new staff.

+From January to the end of March, the number of vacancies fell by 47,000 from the previous quarter to 1,105,000, although the ONS noted vacancy numbers remained at "very high levels".

 Reacting to the latest figures, Chancellor Jeremy Hunt said: "While unemployment remains close to historic lows, rising prices continue to eat into pay cheques which is why halving inflation this year is one of our top economic priorities."